 - Pet clothing

-Soft e-collars are exactly what they sound like: softer, more comfortable versions of the usual hard plastic option.
-Soft e-collars come in an amazing range of sizes and shapes; one of the most popular is the Comfy Collar.
-This uses a flexible combination of nylon and foam material, along with "stays" that can be loosened to allow your pet more freedom of movement.
-Because it is softer, however, it is subject to being chewed and tugged; in addition, because it's made of opaque fabric it severely limits your pet's line of vision.
+Soft e-collars are a softer, more comfortable version of the usual hard plastic option.
+Soft e-collars come in an amazing range of sizes and shapes.
+One of the most popular brands is the Comfy Cone.
+It uses a flexible combination of nylon and foam material, along with stays that can be loosened to allow your pet more freedom of movement.
+Because it is softer, however, it is subject to being chewed and tugged; in addition, because it is made of opaque or solid-colored fabric, it severely limits a cat's line of vision.

-Inflatable e-collars come in several different designs; it's worth looking at more than one option to determine which is right for your pet.
-The Procollar, for example, is very much like an airplane pillow: it fits around your pet's neck but doesn't extend beyond the shoulders.
-This means it's very comfortable but doesn't stop a dog or cat from reaching its hindquarters.
+This option comes in several different designs.
+For example, the ProCollar is very much like an airplane pillow.
+It fits around your pet's neck but does not extend beyond the shoulders.
+This means it is very comfortable but does not stop a cat from reaching its hindquarters.
 If your pet has an upper-body injury, this might be a good option.

-Neck control collars are intended to immobilize the animal's neck and are thus fairly uncomfortable.
-Bite Not is one such product; while it doesn't impinge on vision, it does make it difficult for your pet to raise or lower its head to eat or sleep.
+Intended to immobilize the animal's neck, neck control collars are fairly uncomfortable.
+Bite Not is one such product.
+It doesn't affect the line of sight, but it does make it difficult for your cat to raise or lower its head to eat or sleep.

-Pet clothing takes a completely different approach to wound protection.
-Rather than stopping your pet from moving its head or reaching the wound, pet clothing covers the wound with specially designed clothing.
-The "Suitical Recovery Suit" is a vet-approved option that is tough enough to stand up to some chewing and tugging.
+Pet garments take a completely different approach to wound protection by stopping your pet from moving its head or reaching the wound.
+In most cases, pet clothing covers the wound with specially designed clothing items.
+For example, the "Suitical Recovery Suit" is a vet-approved option that is tough enough to stand up to some chewing and tugging.

-DIY options may be a good option for some pets, especially those that are particularly mellow or small.
+If you are handy, a DIY option can be a good idea for some cats, especially those that are particularly mellow or small.
 Some pet owners craft pet clothing from children's sweatshirts or create soft collars from towels or other types of fabric.
-The key to success is to ensure that whatever you put on your pet is securely (but not tightly) fastened and that your pet can tolerate it well.
+The key to success is to ensure that whatever you put on your pet is secure but not tightly fastened and that your pet can tolerate it well.

-One of the hardest parts of using an e-collar is the guilt you're likely to feel when your pet is unhappy or uncomfortable.
-To help your pet through this hard time, be sure to choose the most comfortable option available and, of course, give your pet extra love and attention to let him know he's not being punished.
+One of the hardest parts of using an e-collar is the guilt you are likely to feel when your pet is unhappy or uncomfortable.
+To help your pet through this hard time, be sure to choose the most comfortable option available and, of course, give your cat extra love and attention to let it know it is not being punished.